crysiss/holo-alfa/_posts/2019-06-05-finding-what-to-focus-on-for-a-10-day-exploration-period.md

 If you have no idea what to focus on right now, here is a list of questions to make it clearer for you:

-## 1. Where do you think is the bottleneck in your e-commerce site?
+## 1. Where do you think is the bottleneck in your Shopify store?
 1. Do you get a lot of traffic, but a low conversion rate?
 2. Do you pay a lot for traffic and want to reduce that expense?
 3. Do people come back for second and third orders?